Healthtech Marketing Podcast: Simple Approaches To Complex Strategies, Adam Rosenberg, Director of Marketing, RXRevu

 Finally, Adam Rosenberg advises on the importance of surrounding yourself with smart people.

-He explains that though there are certain projects that you may decide on working on as an individual, it is always more helpful to collaborate while being surrounded by smart, experienced, and approachable individuals.
+He then explains that though there are certain people who may decide on working on projects as an individual, it is always more helpful to collaborate while being surrounded by smart, experienced, and approachable individuals.

 You can subscribe to this podcast on the Apple or Spotify podcast and other places